Azure-Samples/azure-search-rest-samples/Quickstart-vectors/README.md

 urlFragment: rest-api-vector-quickstart
 ---

-# Quickstart for vectors in Azure AI Search using REST
+# Quickstart: Vectors in Azure AI Search using REST APIs

 This sample demonstrates how to use the Azure AI Search REST APIs to create an index, load it with vectors, and execute vector queries.
 Requests are provided in an `az-search-vector-quickstart.rest` file, which you can open and modify to connect to your search service.